Renée Cable

-Renée Cable is a Canadian politician who has been the Minister of Advanced Education and Training for Manitoba since October 18, 2023.
+Renée Michelle Cable (born April 8, 1979) is a Canadian politician who has been the Minister of Advanced Education and Training for Manitoba since October 18, 2023.
 She was elected to the Legislative Assembly of Manitoba in the 2023 Manitoba general election, representing the district of Southdale as a member of the Manitoba New Democratic Party.
 Cable is Métis and moved with her family to Windsor Park in her constituency one year before the 2023 Manitoba general election.

 She grew up in Brandon, Manitoba and is married to Thomas Linner.